 Parallel 49 Brewing Company (1950 Triumph Street)

 Since opening in 2012, Parallel 49 Brewing Company has crafted some of the most unique beers in Vancouver – along with the cheekiest names.
-At any given time, visitors can expect to see approximately 40 different beers on tap ranging from staples like the Filthy Dirty IPA and Gypsy Tears Ruby Ale, through to seasonal specialties like the Tricycle Grapefruit Radler to their Salty Scot Scotch Ale.
-This recently renovated tap room features a food truck permanently parked inside with a seasonally inspired menu that rotates as often as the beer taps.
+At any given time, visitors can expect to see approximately 20 different beers on tap ranging from staples like the Filthy Dirty IPA and Gypsy Tears Ruby Ale, through to seasonal specialties like the Tricycle Grapefruit Radler to their Salty Scot Scotch Ale.
+This recently renovated tap room features a food truck permanently parked inside with a seasonally inspired menu (including weekend brunch) that rotates as often as the beer taps.
 Be sure to arrive hungry and thirsty for this one!

 Bomber Brewing (1488 Adanac Street)